DPRsLegacy/pokeemerald-expansion/RANDOMIZER_IMPLEMENTATION.md

 - Existing save files without randomizer enabled are unaffected
 - Frontier trainers and special trainer types (SECRET_BASE, etc.) excluded from randomization
 - Battle Pike and Battle Pyramid pickup items remain unchanged (they have separate systems)
+- Hidden items are randomized when found, not when the game is started
+- Key items, HMs, TMs, and other important items are excluded from randomization
 - Nuzlocke mode can be enabled with or without randomizer mode
 - Area tracking supports up to 1024 different areas/routes
 - Fainted Pokémon are permanently lost in Nuzlocke mode (released automatically)